 The 23rd day of April was William Shakespeare’s day of birth (1564), which consequentially is the day that gent hath kicked thy bucket 52 years anon in 1616.
 It hath eke been dubbed “Talk Like Shakespeare Day.”
 In the present day’s blog posteth, I has’t ev’rything thee needeth to knoweth in ‘rd’r to bray out! … Continue reading "Talk Like Shakespeare Day"

 April 22nd is Earth Day the annual celebration to inspire awareness about pollution and appreciation for protecting the health of the environment.
 This is a great reason to get outside, especially if you’ve had a long winter.
 I know you can probably all enjoy a little fresh air and sunshine today.
 Hopefully, your weather is cooperating.
-This day marks the anniversary … Continue reading "Free Earth Day Mini Unit Study"
+2020 marks the 50th anniversary … Continue reading "Earth Day Mini Unit Study"

-The following post will be a blog archive copy of the Build Your Library’s April 2019 Monthly Newsletter.
+The following post will be a blog archive copy of the Build Your Library’s April 2020 Monthly Newsletter.
 If you missed the email, you can subscribe to our mailing list here.
 [Scheduled to be sent 04/01/20 8:00 AM EST] Hey everybody, it’s Emily from Build Your Library!
-If you are just going to skim the … Continue reading "April 2019 Monthly Newsletter"
+If you are just going to skim the … Continue reading "April 2020 Monthly Newsletter"

 Welcome to the 7th installment of the Build Your Library Read Aloud Book Club!
 The July 2020 theme is “Haints and History“.
 The July book is fantastic – it’s a debut, a southern ghost story, and oh so relevant to what is happening right now in our country.
 This curated reading selection will be one … Continue reading "Purchase: Read Aloud Book Club Pack"